Vermonster/copycat/README.md

 # Copycat #

-Copycat is a Rails engine that allows editing live website copy.
+Copycat is a Rails engine that lets non-developers edit live website copy.

 ## How to use ##